 The final field for the race is confirmed the week before the race with the barrier draw completed on the Tuesday before the race.

-Conclusion For Racing NSW’s Golden Eagle
+Last Word For Racing NSW’s Golden Eagle

 The concept of a race specifically for 4 year olds in itself is unique but the reasoning and design behind the Golden Eagle is extremely clever.